bullhornfixie/CV-1/README.md

 [1to1 Paraplanning](https://1to1paraplanning.co.uk/)(April 2015 - November 2020)<br>
 *Operations Director*

-* Specialist recruitment for the asset management sector.
+* Outsourced paraplanning and recruitment for the asset management sector.
-* Founded the company in 2015 with starting capital of £2,500.
+* Founded the company in 2015 with starting capital of £2,500 and achieved £60,000 turnover in year 3.
 * Managed IT infrastructure, finances, business development and team management.
-* Developed and designed website and integrated a case management portal for clients and staff.
+* Built and designed the website and integrated a 'white labelled' case management portal for clients and staff.
-* Built a candidate list of 90+ paraplanners.
+* Created a support network for Paraplanners to join.
+This received 90+ online registrations through the website.
-* Built a reputable client base of global asset managers.
+* Aquired a reputable client base of global asset managers.

 [Inghams](https://www.inghams.co.uk/ski-holidays)(December 2014 - March 2015) <br>
 *Ski Resort Representative & Ski Guide*